 At 1533 feet the chapel at Hag Dyke is claimed to be the highest chapel in England.
 The small chapel adjoining the paddock barn, some 100 metres from the main hostel building, was built by subscriptions raised from group members and friends and was dedicated to Cecil Findlay on the 2nd October 1954 when eighty guests arrived over the weekend.
 Cecil was a former Group Scoutmaster at Ben Rhydding who was very interested in the prospect of a chapel being built at Hag Dyke.
-The stone altar was made by Alfred Jennings, a Bradford Cubmaster, who, after becoming chief warden at Hag Dyke in 1956, presented the chapel with a fine oak carved arrowhead badge to form a lecturn to complement the chapel fittings which came from Brown Muffs, a large multiple store in Bradford.
+The stone altar was made by Alfred Jennings, a Bradford Cubmaster, who, after becoming chief warden at Hag Dyke in 1956, presented the chapel with a fine oak carved arrowhead badge to form a lectern to complement the chapel fittings which came from Brown Muffs, a large multiple store in Bradford where the District Commissioner was a director.